agsb/minute/README.md

 Also if just 16 keys by 16 modifiers, gives 256 combo keys.

-A reference for layouts at Miryku <https://github.com/manna-harbour/miryoku/tree/master/docs/reference> and  Ferris <https://github.com/pierrechevalier83/ferris>.
+A reference for layouts at [Miryku](https://github.com/manna-harbour/miryoku/tree/master/docs/reference) and [Ferris](https://github.com/pierrechevalier83/ferris).

 # Details

 [_"The behavior should not astonish or surprise users"_,](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)

-More confortable, no thumb movement.
+More confortable, no thumb movement, no pinky efforts.
 The fingers index, middle, ring and thumb moves between two rows, pinky is one row only.

 ~~The index and pinky also moves left/rigth one key.~~

 Use dead keys as modifiers.

-Place dead keys Alt Gui at one hand, and Ctrl Shf at other hand.
+Place dead keys at both hands.

 Any other key could be mapped into multiple values by combination of modifiers states.

 # Keyboard Layouts

-"By ETAOIN SRHLDCU !"
+__"By ETAOIN SRHLDCU !"__

 But which layout ?
 A historical QWERTY or revised DVORAK ?